-Olathe is a decidedly white-collar city, with fully 85.09% of the workforce employed in white-collar jobs, well above the national average.
+Olathe is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Olathe is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Olathe who work in office and administrative support (13.32%), management occupations (12.34%), and sales jobs (11.50%).
+There are especially a lot of people living in Olathe who work in office and administrative support (12.85%), management occupations (12.50%), and sales jobs (11.54%).

 Also of interest is that Olathe has more people living here who work in computers and math than 95% of the places in the US.

-Olathe is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Olathe is a great place for families with children to consider.
+First of all, many other families with children live here, making Olathe a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Olathe has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Olathe’s overall crime rate is lower than average for the country.

 Olathe is a very ethnically-diverse city.
 The people who call Olathe home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Olathe residents report their race to be White, followed by Black or African-American.
 Olathe also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.94% of the city’s residents.
-Important ancestries of people in Olathe include Irish, English, Italian, and European.
+People of Hispanic or Latino origin account for 10.88% of the city’s residents.
+Important ancestries of people in Olathe include Irish, English, Italian, and French .